sroy4/App-Store-Search/README.md

 * Current Website : When people who came to this website, they also browse Y

 ## Goal

 * Find relevant apps for a given query
+* Find apps similar to other apps
+* Find apps for a given genre

 ## Methodology
 For this project, we use a publicly available dataset on iOS App store apps.
 It has 7200 ios apps & their meta-data such as title, app description etc.